-Students must successfully complete a minimum of 67% (two-thirds) of cumulative credit hours attempted (attempted hours are hours for which a charge was incurred, excluding audited hours).
-This is measured annually and on a cumulative basis.
+Students must successfully complete a minimum of 66.7% (two-thirds) of cumulative credit hours attempted.
+Attempted hours are hours for which a charge was incurred, excluding audited hours.
 Transfer hours are included as both attempted and earned hours.

 Repeated courses affect academic progress as follows:

 - Cumulative Grade Point Average - Only the most recent grade counts in the student’s CGPA.

 - Cumulative Completion Rate - When a course is repeated it will be counted as attempted hours.

 - Maximum Time Frame - A course that is repeated will be counted as attempted hours.